 I value audience intention during music performance.
 Not only their expressions in passionate applause, but also their intentions to listen, to discover particular sound during performance, like visually focusing into physical artwork.
 To design interaction between audience’ intentions and music/sound performance in my work, replacing the traditional way of concert is my current main activity.
-In 2017, he united an Art Collective rosetta.
+In 2017, I united an Art Collective Rosetta.

 Classical/contemporary music performance, composition and art performance are also my main activities.
 Subtile sound expression based on compositional sound building structure is common theme in my music activities.

 Hashizume had a keen interest in music from a young age, which lead him to study in Europe After spending almost a decade there, in Scotland, France, Belgium, and England.
 Hashizume studied composition and Classical guitar performance, returning to Japan to start professional career as a Musician.